Lorenzo Zurzolo: Career

 At the age of seven, Zurzolo appeared in a Vodafone commercial with footballer Francesco Totti, marking his entry into the acting world.
-He studied acting at the Scuola di Recitazione Omnes Artes in Rome.
-In 2012, he made his film debut in A Perfect Family, directed by Paolo Genovese.
+At the age of nine, he made his television debut on the television series Amiche mie.
+In 2012, he made his film debut in Paolo Genovese's comedy film A Perfect Family.
+The following year, he had a role in the film Outing - Fidanzati per sbaglio.

+From 2022 to 2024, he starred in the Amazon Prime Video television series Prisma, which ran for two seasons.
+In 2025, he starred in the film Squali alongside James Franco.

 Personal life

-Zurzolo is a fan of AS Roma.
+Zurzulo is fan of AS Roma.